FREQUENTLY ASKED QUESTIONS

 Q- Will there be sharing of snacks and other food?

-A- No. This year all food will be individual and brought from home.
+A- No. All food will be individual and brought from home.
 Children will eat at separate tables rather than a community table.

-Q- Will there be a health screening at drop-off?
+Q- Is there be a health screening at drop-off?

 A- Yes.
+Parents are asked to complete a remote check-in form everyday before leaving the house.
 There are many details regarding this in the handbook.
 Please read carefully and let me know if you have additional questions.
 The biggest take away from this section is that if each family pre-screens their child for illness at home, no one should be pulling up in car line with a symptomatic child.